Let’s get to know what many of us thyroid patients have in common, and what makes each of us unique.

 Most of us are taught to think that “Hashimoto’s” and “Graves” are two mutually exclusive diseases, but they’re not that simple and pure.

 Most of our doctors are trained to focus on diagnosing and normalizing our biochemistry.
 They put out fires and resolve current crises.
-They are not trained to understand the complexity of autoimmune etiology and its variable manifestations over time–over our lifetime.
+Most are not trained to understand the complexity of autoimmune etiology and its variable manifestations over time–over our whole lifetime.

 The common mantra doctors are told, and are told to pass on to us, is that “your antibody status won’t make a difference to your treatment.”

 Oh yes, it can make a difference, over time.

 A too narrow autoimmune thyroid “diagnosis” can result in blindness to “prognosis” — the forecast of how a person’s disease could develop over their lifetime.

 There are actually three major types of autoimmune disease:

 - Hashimoto’s thyroiditis,

 These diseases are caused by different antibodies that can coexist and overlap, or one antibody attack may be followed by another.